Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Introduction

-Since our K--theoretic goals will require a fair bit of parametrised machinery, we will take the opportunity in \cref{section:aspectsOfParametrisedCategories} to contribute to what may be classified as general parametrised theory where we will in particular prove \cref{alphaThm:monoidalBorelificationPrinciple,alphaThm:mainMackeyInclusion}.
+\textbf{Outline of paper.} Since our K--theoretic goals will require a fair bit of parametrised machinery, we will take the opportunity in \cref{section:aspectsOfParametrisedCategories} to contribute to what may be classified as general parametrised theory where we will in particular prove \cref{alphaThm:monoidalBorelificationPrinciple,alphaThm:mainMackeyInclusion}.
 Next, we introduce and develop the basics of the theory of parametrised cubes in \cref{section:theoryOfParametrisedCubes}.
 In the final \cref{section:twoVariantsK-theory}, we will apply all the theory above to construct the parametrised version of noncommutative motives and prove \cref{alphaThm:universalPropertyMotives,alphaThm:pointwiseEqualsNormedFor2-Groups,alphaCor:SwanKTheory}.
 Each section will be prefaced with a more detailed outline of its contents.\\

 \textbf{Acknowledgements.} I am grateful to Jesper Grodal, Markus Land, Emanuele Dotto, Maxime Ramzi, Asaf Horev, and Sil Linskens for useful comments, sanity checks, and many hours of enlightening conversations.
 Special thanks are due to Marc Hoyois for catching a serious mistake in the first version, around which much of the work in this revised version is based, and to Greg Arone who first suggested that one might be able to re--express equivariant pushouts in terms of ordinary pushouts, which proved to be the decisive technique driving our main result.
-We thank also Sil Linskens for reading a draft of the current version of the article as well as for the expositional improvements and minor corrections suggested.
+We thank also Sil Linskens for reading a draft of a version of the article as well as for the expositional improvements and minor corrections suggested.
 This article is based to a large extent on work done in the author's PhD thesis \cite{kaifThesis} which was supported by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151) as well as by the Swedish Research Council (grant no. 2016-06596) through the research program “Higher algebraic structures in algebra, topology and geometry” held at Institut Mittag–Leffler, Sweden in the spring of 2022.
-Furthermore, substantial improvements and revision work have also been supported by the Max Planck Institute for Mathematics in Bonn, Germany.
+Furthermore, substantial improvements and revision work have been carried out at the Max Planck Institute for Mathematics in Bonn, Germany and the University of Bonn, and I was also supported by the European Research Council (ERC) under Horizon Europe (GeoCats, grant No.~101042990 and BorSym, grant No.~101163408).